 Ripple is looking like it will be the cryptocurrency to focus on in 2018, with over 80 banks adopting the Ripple platform, it is time to consider Ripple as a viable investment.
 To invest in Ripple you will need a Ripple wallet.
 Below we have highlighted a service that will walk you through the process as well as other good wallet options.

-- Trade Ripple and other Crypto Pairs
+- Buy Ripple & other Crypto Pairs

-- Fully Regulated Entity
+- Regulated Entity

 Cryptocurrency Wallets (XRP)